vadv/hide_statements_in_log/README.md

 ## TODO

-Unfortunately, the log hook gets messages already with the translation, so we need to delete the entire message.
+* Unfortunately, the log hook gets messages already with the translation, so we need to delete the entire message.
+* Need to redirect deleted entries to STDOUT/SYSLOG.